 Shrubs give structure to a garden, serving as decorative borders or fences, and providing colour and interest for many years.
-To keep your shrubs in shape and growing vigorous and healthy, regular pruning is key.
+To keep your shrubs in shape and growing vigorously and healthy, regular pruning is key.

 Pruning shrubs at the right time and with the correct techniques rejuvenates old, established bushes, improves the plant’s structure and definition, and stimulates flower and fruit development.